endodoug/endodoug.github.io/_posts/2017-01-28-magical-forest-memory-update.md

 ### Feb 15th

 Added In-App purchase option to buy two new levels.
 For the re-launch, I'm adding bigger/more difficult levels as premium options.
 The next update will include premium options that will be more kid/learning friendly, I hope to get some feedback before the next update so I can polish it a little more.
 The two new levels are also completely functional, the only thing left is to add a few acheivements and a Leaderboard for the final level.

+### Feb 18th

+Removed the GameCenter Leaderboard for all level except the final level, which is the most difficult and only available as in-app purchase.
+I also added the restore button for in-app purchasing and included another button to display GameCenter's Achievements.
+Finally, I went into iTunesConnect and created a new version, supplied new screenshots, descriptions, et... then submitted the update for review.
+Everything went smooth and the new/improved [Magical Forest Memory Match](https://itunes.apple.com/us/app/magical-forest-memory-match/id984939318?ls=1&mt=8 "Magical Forest Memory Match Game") is available in the App Store.
+It took a little longer than I anticipated but it was well worth it.